spcmnspff99/stravaUploader/README.md

 # stravaUploader

 This is an alternative to stravalib if all you want to do is upload files.
-Its much smaller and simpler than strava lib.
+Its much smaller and simpler than stravalib.

 Usage:

-        from staravUploader import stravaUploader
+        from stravaUploader import stravaUploader

         su = stravaUlploader()

-        su.api_key = '<My Starva Access Token>'
+        su.api_key = '<My Strava Access Token>'
         su.format = 'gpx.gz'
         su.filename = 'some_gpx_file.gpx.gz'
         su.private = True